-Students requesting to transfer into the professional program with advanced standing may be required to submit letters of recommendation.
+Students requesting to transfer into the upper division, professional program with advanced standing will be required to submit letter a letter from the Dean or Director of their current school, indicating that they are in academic good standing and eligible to complete their program of study at their current college or school of nursing.
 Any student enrolled in good standing at any accredited/approved baccalaureate school of nursing within the past two years may apply for admission into the professional program.
 To be considered for admission to the professional program, transfer students must first be admitted to ASU as pre-major nursing students (see undergraduate admission) and must also meet all professional program admission requirements.
 To be considered for advanced standing in the professional program courses, petitions for each course must be completed by the student accompanied by course descriptions and syllabus materials and be approved by the college standards committee.